Derry Orthodontic Emergency Care

 To alleviate the discomfort you could try:

-Sometimes a piece of appliance can be swallowed accidentally, it’s a rare occurrence and if it does occur the first thing to remember is to remain calm.
+Sometimes a piece of appliance can be swallowed accidentally.
+It’s a rare occurrence, and if it does happen, the first thing to remember is to remain calm.
 Assess the situation and determine if the piece could have been aspirated.

 Excessive coughing and having difficulty with breathing is a sign that a piece could have been aspirated.
 Look inside their mouth to see if the piece is visible.
 If something is visible carefully try to remove the item, but being careful not to try and do something that would cause them harm.